Cano Health Inc. (CANO) Stock: What the Analysts are Saying

 CANO) stock’s latest price update

-Cano Health Inc. (NYSE: CANO)’s stock price has decreased by -3.33 compared to its previous closing price of 1.20.
-Despite this, the company has seen a loss of -17.73% in its stock price over the last five trading days.
+Cano Health Inc. (NYSE: CANO)’s stock price has decreased by -8.26 compared to its previous closing price of 1.09.
+However, the company has seen a fall of -20.63% in its stock price over the last five trading days.
 Barron’s reported on 10/17/22 that CVS Won’t Comment on Report It’s Abandoning Purchase of Cano Health

 CANO’s Market Performance

-Cano Health Inc. (CANO) has seen a -17.73% fall in stock performance for the week, with a -25.16% decline in the past month and a -9.38% plunge in the past quarter.
-The volatility ratio for the week is 9.89%, and the volatility levels for the past 30 days are at 11.23% for CANO.
-The simple moving average for the last 20 days is -22.25% for CANO stock, with a simple moving average of -71.02% for the last 200 days.
+Cano Health Inc. (CANO) has experienced a -20.63% fall in stock performance for the past week, with a -40.12% drop in the past month, and a -13.04% drop in the past quarter.
+The volatility ratio for the week is 9.94%, and the volatility levels for the past 30 days are at 11.07% for CANO.
+The simple moving average for the last 20 days is -30.34% for CANO stock, with a simple moving average of -74.75% for the last 200 days.

 Analysts’ Opinion of CANO